 Why is mental health important to you?Mental health is important to me because throughout my schooling and life experience, I have learnt that there are many individuals who do not have adequate access or the proper care and treatment for their mental well being.
 I want to advocate for those individuals because everyone deserves affordable and accessible mental health services.

 Why did you join Full Circle?
 I joined full circle to explore different avenues of marketing and outreach.
 I also joined to gain knowledge and understanding of art therapy.

-Fun fact - I’m double jointed and I’m learning how to speak German!
+Fun Fact About Me!
+I’m double jointed and I’m learning how to speak German!
 Go Red Wings go!

 Why is mental health important to you?
 To me health is a holistic concept that entails both physical and mental components.
 Only a healthy mind will enable us to reach for our full potential.
 Nurturing my mental health is an act of self-care and enables me to be a supportive member of my personal and professional communities.